Summer Wine: Covers

 In 1968 the song was covered by Kela Gates in Spanish with the Peruvian band Los Belkings with the title Néctar de verano.

-In 1967 the French Canadian Robert Demontigny with Claude Valade has covered this song in French titled Vin d'été.
+In 1967 the French Canadian Robert Demontigny with Claude Valade covered this song in French with the title Vin d'été.

-A French cover called "Le Vin de l'été" was also released by Marie Laforêt and Gérard Klein in 1969 (French lyrics by Eddy Marnay).
+A French cover called "Le Vin de l'été" was released by Marie Laforêt and Gérard Klein in 1969 (French lyrics by Eddy Marnay).

 A Hebrew cover called also "Yen Kayitz" (=Summer Wine) was released by Chava Alberstein and Dani Litani in 1976 to the translation of Ehud Manor.